Rod Hull: Later life

-By the 1990s, Hull was seen less frequently on TV, although he continued to appear in pantomime and television commercials.
-He won the 1993 "Pipe Smoker of the Year" award.
-Nonetheless, his name remained well known, and comedians Richard Herring and Stewart Lee included a "not Rod Hull" character in their 1996 television sketch show Fist of Fun, played by the actor Kevin Eldon.
-This character was performed as a grotesque imitation of Hull and was finally unmasked by the real Rod Hull who appeared (minus Emu) in the last episode of the series.
+By the 1990s, Hull was seen less frequently on TV, although he continued to appear in pantomime and television commercials, made personal appearances and occasional TV appearances.
+Comedians Richard Herring and Stewart Lee included a "not Rod Hull" character in their 1996 television sketch show Fist of Fun, played by the actor Kevin Eldon.
+This character was performed as a grotesque imitation of Hull and was finally unmasked by the real Rod Hull who appeared in the last episode of the series.
 It was to be Hull's penultimate television appearance.

 A 2003 Channel 4 documentary, Rod Hull: A Bird in the Hand, suggested that Hull nursed an increasing resentment towards his puppet, believing that the success of the bird prevented him from pursuing other avenues in show business.
-He saw himself, according to the makers of the programme, as a talented performer who could have developed a more varied career in the entertainment industry had he not been repeatedly forced to play the 'and Emu' role.
+He saw himself, according to the makers of the programme, as a talented performer who could have developed a more varied career in the entertainment industry had he not been repeatedly forced to perform with the Emu.
 Hull once complained, "I want to write but Emu doesn't leave me the time.
 I want to be a comedian in my own right, but again Emu won't let me do it."

 Personal life

-Hull married his first wife Sandra in 1958; they had two daughters, Deborah and Danielle.
+Hull married his first wife Sandra Carter in 1958; they had two daughters, Deborah and Danielle.
+Hull's second wife, Cher Hylton-Hull, who he married in 1978, already had a daughter, Catrina, and the couple had three children together: Toby, Amelia, and Oliver.
+Catrina appeared in his Pink Windmill show.

 He was a fan of the football club Bristol Rovers, and he recorded a song called "Bristol Rovers All the Way" in 1974, with the squad of that time.

-In the late 1980s Hull bought Restoration House in Rochester for £270,000 but the cost of renovations and an unpaid tax bill resulted in bankruptcy in 1994.
-Hull's second wife, Cher Hylton-Hull, already had a daughter, Catrina, and the couple had three children together: Toby, Amelia, and Oliver.
-Catrina appeared in his Pink Windmill show.
-Cher, who had been instrumental in his success, moved to her home country of Australia with the children while Hull remained in England and relocated to a shepherd's cottage in East Sussex.
+In 1986 Hull bought Restoration House in Rochester for £270,000 but the cost of renovations and an unpaid tax bill, caused by his accountant not paying his tax properly over the previous 20 yearsDaily Mirror - Sat, 23 Oct 1993 - page 18 and the recession and property slump, resulted in Hull leaving the property in October 1993 and then bankruptcy in September 1994.
+His production company, Hibou Productions went bust with debts of £38,500.Daily Mirror Wed, 13 Oct 1993 - Page 9 Cher, who had been instrumental in his success, moved back to her home country of Australia with their children, while Hull remained in England and relocated to a shepherd's cottage in East Sussex.

 Death

-On the night of 17 March 1999, Hull was trying to adjust the television aerial on the roof of his bungalow at half-time during an Inter Milan vs. Manchester United Champions League match, when he slipped and fell through an adjoining greenhouse.
-He suffered a severe skull fracture and chest injuries, and was pronounced dead on arrival at hospital in Hastings, aged 63.
+On the night of 17 March 1999, Hull was trying to adjust the television aerial on the roof of his bungalow at half-time during an Inter Milan vs. Manchester United Champions League match, when he slipped and fell.
+He suffered a severe skull fracture and chest injuries, and was pronounced dead on arrival at hospital in Hastings.
 Following an inquest, the coroner recorded a verdict of accidental death.